Edgware Road

 Edgware Road is a major road in Greater London, England.
 The route originated as part of Roman Watling Street and, unusually in London, it runs for 10 mi in an almost perfectly straight line.
 Forming part of the modern A5 road, Edgware Road undergoes several name changes along its length, including Maida Vale, Kilburn High Road, Shoot Up Hill and Cricklewood Broadway; but the road is, as a whole, known as Edgware Road, as it is the road leading to Edgware.

-The road runs from central London to suburban town of Edgware, beginning at Marble Arch in the City of Westminster and heading north to Edgware in the London Borough of Barnet.
+The road runs from central London to the suburban town of Edgware, beginning at Marble Arch in the City of Westminster and heading north to Edgware in the London Borough of Barnet.
 It is used as the boundary for four London boroughs: Harrow and Brent to the west, and Barnet and Camden to the east.